avirene/CV/README.md

 ## Work Experience

+**Westminster Adult Education Service** (January 2017 – November 2019)
+*ESOL and Functional Skills Tutor*
+- Teaching ESOL Entry 2, Entry 3 and Level 1
+- Teaching Functional Skills English Level 1 online

-**EPAM Systems Ltd.** (July 2008 – January 2010)
+**EPAM Systems Ltd.**
+*Training and Education Manager* (February 2010 - November 2015)
+- Promoting and developing e-learning in the company
+- Creating and maintaining a resource base for ELT
+- Revising and improving curriculum process in the country headquarters and regional offices
+- Building and maintaining Business English and cross-cultural awareness course catalogue for employees in various IT roles
+- Improving the system of quality control in teaching and monitoring students’ progress

-*IT Business Analyst*
+*IT Business Analyst* (July 2008 – January 2010)
 - Eliciting, reviewing, and managing requirements (both functional and non-functional) to develop an automated test evaluation system for a UK company Activ Training (now acquired by BCS, The Chartered Institute for IT)
 - Analysing functionality of Microsoft Office applications (Word, Excel, Power Point, Access, Visio) from the point of view of different ways to perform a task
-- Predicting behaviour of users who take a test in their MS Office skills and providing them with different pathways to score a goal for a task in the MS simulation application
+- Predicting behaviour of users who take a test in MS Office and providing them with different pathways to score a goal for a task in the simulation application
-- Finding cost-effective solutions for the customer by outlining and limiting the scope of simulation features through checking the existing MS Office functionality against test takers' needs
+- Finding cost-effective solutions for the customer by outlining and limiting the scope of simulation features
-- Communicating the requirements to the development team
+- Communicating the requirements to the development and testing teams
 - Creating and updating project documentation, such as use-cases, process modelling, change requests etc by using such tools as Power Point, Visio, Sparx EnterpriseArchitect, Jira, Confluence, SVN, Paint.NET, Adobe Photoshop, SharePoint
-- Working with the test team to provide the required information and details to enable them to develop a system test plan
-- Creating XML data models of the User Interface and test scenarios in the simulation

-**EPAM Systems Ltd.** (December 2005 – October 2015)
-*Training and Education Manager, Lead English Instructor*
-- Promoting and developing e-learning in the company
-- Creating and maintaining a resource base for ELT
-- Revising and improving curriculum process in the country headquarters and regional offices
-- Building and maintaining Business English course catalogue for employees in various IT roles
-- Improving the system of quality control in teaching and students’ progress
-- Managing a course curriculum to raise employees’ cross-cultural awareness
+*Lead English Instructor* (December 2005 - June 2008)
 - Teaching regular English curriculum (A0-2, B1-2, C1 Levels)
-- Interviewing employees to assess their English level; designing placement tests
 - Developing and conducting short-term English courses and webinars (“E-Mail Correspondence”, “Teleconferencing in English”, "Meetings Across Cultures", "English for IT")

-**Westminster Adult Education Service** (January 2017 – November 2019)
-*Part-time ESOL and Functional Skills Tutor*
-- Teaching ESOL Entry 2, Entry 3 and Level 1 Speaking and Listening, Reading and Writing
-- Teaching Functional Skills English Level 1 online

 **Freelance Translator/Interpreter** (April 2001 – 2010)
-- Translation (Russian-English, English-Russian, Russian-Belarusian, Belarusian-Russian, French-Russian) (using Trados and a range of on-line dictionaries)
-- Editing and proofreading
+- Translation (English, Russian, Belarusian, French), editing and proofreading
 - Consecutive Interpreting (Russian-English, English-Russian)
 - Simultaneous Interpreting (Russian-English)